As consumers continue to transition away from brick-and-mortar businesses, analysts predict this number will increase in the coming years.

 Creating product explainer videos and sharing them on YouTube is a highly effective way to boost your e-commerce website's sales.

-Product explainer videos, of course, explain how a product works.
+Product explainer videos are a subset of product videos for marketing that, of course, explain how a product works.
 They can be live action or animated, but their primary purpose is to educate viewers about the inner workings of a product.

-According to Wyzowl, over nine in 10 consumers watch explainer videos to learn about products they are considering purchasing.
+According to Wyzowl, over nine in 10 consumers watch explainer videos to learn about products when they are considering a purchase.

 When a consumer has heard of one of your e-commerce website's products but isn't fully convinced it's worth the investment, he or she may search for an explainer video of it online.